issaceee/study-vault/Quote Compendium.md

 - Explicit refusal of completeness undermines encyclopaedic and scientific closure.
 - Incompleteness becomes a formal principle rather than a temporary failure.
 - [[2.
 CLOSURE, ENDINGS, AND CONTAINMENT]]; [[3.
 SURFACE, DEPTH, AND THE CRISIS OF REALISM]]

+### Context
+- Antebellum print culture where journalism, science, and fiction circulate through the same popular venues.
+- Scientific authority not yet fully institutionalised → credibility must be staged rhetorically rather than secured methodologically.
+- Empirical discourse competes with spectacle and sensation for belief → knowledge depends on persuasion as much as verification.

 #### Main Points
 - Scientific authority is staged through jargon, numbers, and citation, but repeatedly collapses into accident, affect, and imagination. [[1.
 AUTHORITY & ITS PERFORMANCE]]